fabioharams/Simulate-Storage-Tier/README.md

-# Simulate-Storage-Tier
+# Simulate Storage Tier
 Steps to simulate Storage Tier on Windows Server 2012 R2/Windows Server 2016

-This setup is intended to simulate Storage Tier (on virtualmachines) using Hyper-V as a HOST.
+This setup is intended to simulate Storage Tier (on virtual machines) using Hyper-V as a HOST.
 Do not use these procedures in production environment

 You will need these 2 scripts:
 ## step1host.ps1